The wait for US passports is creating travel purgatory and snarling summer plans - WTOP News

 On a day in June, people in New Delhi could expect to wait 451 days for a visa interview, according to the website.
 Those in Sao Paulo could plan on waiting more than 600 days.
 Aspiring travelers in Mexico City were waiting about 750 days; in Bogota, Colombia, it was 801 days.

 In Israel, the need is especially acute.
 More than 200,000 people with citizenship in both countries live in Israel.
-On July 2,
+It’s one appointment per person, even for newborns, who must have both parents involved in the process, before traveling to the United States.

-She ultimately got three appointments on three consecutive days — bureaucracy embodied.
+Batsheva Gutterman started looking for three appointments immediately after she had a baby in December, with an eye toward attending a family celebration in July, in Raleigh, N.C.

-“This makes me incredibly uneasy having a baby in Israel as an American citizen, knowing there is no way I can fly with that baby until we get lucky with an appointment,” she said.
+“We had to drive the entire family with three small children, an hour-and-a-half to Tel Aviv three days in a row, taking off work and school,” she said.
+“This makes me incredibly uneasy having a baby in Israel as an American citizen, knowing there is no way I can fly with that baby until we get lucky with an appointment.”

-There appeared to be some progress.
-The wait for an appointment for a renewal on June 8 stood at 360 days.
-By July 2, the wait was 90 days, according to the web site.
+Recently, there appeared to be some progress.
+The wait for an appointment for a renewed U.S. passport stood at 360 days on June 8.
+On July 2, the wait was down to 90 days, according to the web site.

 Back in the U.S., Marni Larsen of Holladay, Utah, stood in line in Los Angeles, California, on June 14, in hopes of snagging her son’s passport.
 That way, she hoped, the pair could meet the rest of their family, who had already left as scheduled for Europe, for a long-planned vacation.